 Robert is a good conversationalist, good to talk to.
 He took us back in time to show us his restored antiques and rare collectibles, including brass hinges and door knobs.
 He’s a collector and a wealth of regional history – a wealth to uncover with patience and time.

 However, we were on our way to Williston and couldn’t spend much time with him, so we made a disappointing departure – our disappointment because Robert is a rare life-long fixture of the prairies.
 We told him, we’d like to come back and he said that would be good.

-A Great Northern railcar, parked along Highway 2 in Mountrail County, North Dakota had been all over the upper Midwest pulled by the Northern Pacific rail company before selling it to the Great Northern Railway.
+The Great Northern railcar, parked along Highway 2 in Mountrail County, North Dakota traveled all over the upper Midwest pulled by the Northern Pacific rail company before selling it to the Great Northern Railway.

 The N.P. built the line through southern North Dakota and Montana, from Fargo, Bismarck and on to Billings and west.
 It invested heavily in a new idea called “Yellowstone Park” and helped pay for the Old Faithful Inn in Yellowstone.
 N.P recovered its investment by promoting tourist trains from the east, across the prairies to the Rockies and to Yellowstone National Park.
 Tourists paid to travel by N.P. rail for a day or two to get to near Billings, and then take an N.P. spur to Yellowstone.
 The gravel pit rail car was likely one of the cars the N.P. used to carry passengers.

 In 1941, The Northern Pacific sold the rail car to the Great Northern Railroad, the company that ran the northern line across North Dakota and Montana.
 The Great Northern used the rail car as a bunker car for workers at the gravel pit.
 Between 25 and 50 workers, earning $1.80/hour lived in nearby Blaisdell or at the pit, some turned the rail car into a temporary home and office for the gravel pit.